wrightedu/TA-Handbook/Readme.md

 Just make sure you don't work for free and that your timesheet accurately reflects the hours you worked.
 Having some tractability here is helpful, but not strictly necessary.

+## When can I clock hours

+The department enforces a variety of policies in regards to when hours can and cannot be clocked.
+Most importantly, *HOURS MUST NOW BE CLOCKED DAILY*.
+You must, as part of their paid duties, fill out their time sheet daily with the in and out times they worked.
+For example, if on a Monday, you work from 8am-12pm then take a break and work from 1pm-5pm, you should have two entries on Monday showing 8am in 12 pm out, 1pm in and 5pm out.
+Waiting until the last day or filling out time sheets a week in advance will not work.
+The departments monitors these time sheets closely.

+Also, *STUDENTS CANNOT WORK OVERNIGHT HOURS*.
+Lab assistants/leaders/recitation assistants can work their lab times during the hours of M-F 8am-9pm and <u>helproom/graders may work during Saturday-Friday.</u>
+No hours for any position should be recorded after 9pm on any day of the week.

+Additionally, if a student has two jobs - they need to be very aware not to overlap working hours on their time sheets or they will likely be meeting with Student Employment about how they worked 2 jobs at the same time.

+Students may not clock may than 28 hours per week.
+TA positions are posted at 10-20 hours per week.
+If your specific job demands more than 28 per week (56 hours per pay period), please ensure your professor is aware of this

+### Timesheets for International Students
+International students cannot work more than 20 hours a week - for all jobs.

 ## Forgetting to Submit your Timesheet
 We have all done this before.
 You got the timesheet email, but it just slips away sometimes.